 The most interesting column in the output is the minimum value.
 The weight variable has a minimum value of less than zero, which is clearly erroneous.
-Similarly, the height variable's minimum value seems to be very low.
-In fact, it is more than 5 standard deviations from the mean, and is a seemingly bizarre height for an adult person.
+Similarly, the height

 We can look deeper into these discrepancies by issuing an additional EXAMINE command: